DevonMorris/dotfiles/README.md

 ./setup.sh
 ```

-When you run `zsh` for the first time, the zplugin installation might kill all the files in `$HOME/.zinit`.
-This is easily fixed with a `config reset --hard`

 ## Zsh
 We all know zsh is super powerful!
 For a long time, I was using [Oh My Zsh](https://github.com/robbyrussell/oh-my-zsh) and rather blindly at that.
 I didn't realize that Oh My Zsh was really just a collection of preinstalled plugins packaged in one nice place.
 Recently, I moved to [zinit](https://github.com/zdharma/zinit), due to its turbo mode for loading plugins.
 Honestly, once you get it configured right it's screaming fast.
 There are tons of good plugins, you can find them in my `zshrc`.